-It’s actually probably much higher than that (close to solid lead solder), but the dot is smaller than the radius of the “sampling zone” at the tip of the XRF, so the reading takes in to account some of the materials of the stainless steel bottle as well as the thin film of paint on the outside (which dilutes the lead level reading in this case.)
+It’s actually probably much higher than that (close to solid Lead solder), but the dot is smaller than the radius of the “sampling zone” at the tip of the XRF, so the reading takes into account some of the materials of the stainless steel bottle as well as the thin film of paint on the outside (which dilutes the Lead level reading in this case).

 OTHER COMPANIES have come up with a good solution to this problem:

-I have consistently found high lead in the sealing dots on insulated Corkcicle water bottles.
+I have consistently found high Lead in the sealing dots on insulated Corkcicle water bottles.

-Here’s an affiliate link* to see the new lead-free Hydroflask on Amazon.
+Here’s an affiliate link* to see the new Lead-free Hydroflask on Amazon.

 Hi Tamara,